Collarbone Pain and MS: What Can Cause Sharp Stabbing Sensations? | MyMSTeam

 On occasion, repeated use of corticosteroids (steroids) changes blood flow in areas like the shoulders, increasing the risk of injury and musculoskeletal pain.
 Since the shoulder attaches to the collarbone, it’s possible to experience injury and pain in that area from repeated corticosteroid use.

-Talk to Your Doctor If You Have Collarbone, Neck, or Jaw Pain
+Talk to Your Doctor if You Have Collarbone, Neck, or Jaw Pain

 Sharp, stabbing pain of the collarbone, neck, or jaw is a possible symptom of different medical conditions.
 In severe cases, the pain might be a symptom of a heart attack, which is potentially life-threatening.
 Contact a health care provider right away if you or your loved one has severe pain in the neck, jaw, or collarbone.

 A doctor will ask about your symptoms, do a physical exam, and order tests to find the reason for your pain.
 Once they determine the cause, they can provide you with medical advice and next steps for treatment.
+Taking care of pain can help improve your quality of life, help you sleep better, and even make things like traveling easier.

 Managing Collarbone Pain With MS